Buffalo vs. Ohio NCAA Football Odds, Plays and Insights | October 16, 2021

 - The Bulls have been favored by 9 points or more one time this season and have not covered the spread in any of them.

-- Buffalo's games this year have gone over the total in two out of five opportunities (40%).
+- Buffalo's games this year have gone over the point total two times in five opportunities (40%).

-- Buffalo is 0-2 against the spread and 2-1 overall in games when it records more than 31.3 points.
+- Buffalo is 0-2 against the spread and 2-1 overall in games when it puts up more than 31.3 points.

-- When Buffalo totals more than 426.0 yards, the team is 0-1 against the spread and 1-1 overall.
+- When Buffalo churns out more than 426 yards, the team is 0-1 against the spread and 1-1 overall.

-- The Bulls have turned the ball over six times this season, one more turnover than the Bobcats have forced (5).
+- The Bulls have turned the ball over one more time (6 total) than the Bobcats have forced a turnover (5) this season.

 - Find the latest spread and moneyline odds for Buffalo at SISportsbook.